Activity tracking in chat

 Viewing workspace activity in chat

-In the left sidebar of your chat, you’ll find sections labeled Documents, Issues, and any other task types you’ve created.
+, and any other task types you’ve created.
 These sections will display all of the associated objects that you’ve either created, been assigned, or been mentioned in.

 Filtering activity

-Use the filter button in the top right corner to filter for the specific activity you want to see.
+After opening a workspace object in Chat, use the filter button in the top right corner to filter for the specific activity you want to see.
 For example, you can filter to only see comments to create a chat-like view of all of the discussion related to that object.
 Or, filter by attributes to only see changes to the object details without comments.

 Viewing object details

 Open the right sidebar to view the details of the object you’re viewing.
-This provides a quick overview of the object’s status, assignee, due date and other details without leaving the chat view.
+This provides a quick overview of the object’s status, assignee, due date and other relevant details without leaving the chat view.
 From here, you can click the expand icon to open a full view of the object.

 Syncing with GitHub

-If you’ve connected a project to GitHub, you’ll see a special Pull Requests section in your chat sidebar.
+section in your chat sidebar.
 This section will display all of the pull requests associated with your project, and you can open any pull request to see the activity history and comments.
 Just like comments and activity on the task itself, anything added here in the chat will sync with GitHub.